 How are people organizing against immigrants in this country?

 MAX BLUMENTHAL: Well, there are several components of the anti-immigrant movement in this country, and they’re all working very closely together.
-They have a longstanding program to forcibly remove the twelve million undocumented immigrants in this country, and they’re specifically targeting brown-skinned immigrants, people who come from the third world.
+They have a longstanding program to forcibly remove the 12 million undocumented immigrants in this country, and they’re specifically targeting brown-skinned immigrants, people who come from the Third World.
 That’s what their target is.
 So they’re actually not a xenophobic movement.
 They’re a nativist movement.
 I’ll get into that in a second.